If you are rich, then yes, why not? Spend $20.8K on a 1 carat D flawless diamond, like this one on James Allen.

 To put this in perspective, let’s take a quick look at where these grades fall…

-On Diamonds Color scale, and according to GIA standards, diamonds are graded from D (being the most colorless) to Z (note all color grades after K start to show some yellow).
+The color grading scale created by GIA grades diamonds by letter, and D is the first grade (being the most colorless) to Z (all color grades after K start to show some yellow).

 Diamond Color Chart with Fancy Colors